Action Groups

 Common sense and practical thinking required – no particular specialised skills although knowledge of spreadsheets would be an advantage.
 Group members should be capable of independent analysis of existing practices and how they can be improved.
 In many respects the funding of the NCC post is the most critical as it is the most challenging.
 It will be ongoing whereas project funding will be more short term.

-2 – Tools and Member Support
+3 – Tools and Technology

 Action Group Leader: Dave Anderson (Navan Cycling Initiative)